realestate-com-au/json-bourne-sfdx-cli/README.md

   -c, --configfile=configfile                                                       [REQUIRED] The configuration JSON
                                                                                     file location.

-  -o, --object=object                                                               The sobject that you wish to
+  -o, --object=object                                                               The sobject(s) that you wish to
                                                                                     import/export reference data from.

   -u, --targetusername=targetusername                                               username or alias for the target